 Read on and discover more about odor control in wastewater treatment, including why it’s so important and how it works.

-Understanding Wastewater Odor and Odor Control
+Understanding Wastewater Odor

 Before we get started, let’s look at what wastewater odor actually is.
 In a very basic sense, wastewater odor is any bad smell produced by the process of treating the waste influent or by the waste itself.
 As this water tends to contain materials that humans find unpleasant, even the odors the water produces naturally can pose a serious problem for local communities.
 When waste materials are broken down during treatment, more intense odors are released at an even greater volume, exacerbating the problem.